We ship to the EU, Northern Ireland and Norway

 Details

 Cosmos is a glorious annual unrivaled as long-standing performers in a garden.
-'Dazzler' is a relatively new addition, with large, open flowers of deep carmine-pink with delicate, feathery foliage
+Grown since time in memorial, Cosmos 'Dazzler' is a relatively new variety, with large, open flowers of deep carmine-pink and delicate, feathery foliage

 Flowering from summer to mid autumn - and sometimes beyond, these easy to grow plants will provide lashing of colour in the garden.
 The flowers last well after being cut too, and look spectacular with oranges, yellows, lime green and rich purple.